devgateway/www.developmentgateway.org/_posts/2006-03-01-morocco-to-deploy-electronic-government-procurement-system.md

 old_path: news/morocco-deploy-electronic-government-procurement-system-support-development-gateway-government-
 title: Morocco to Deploy Electronic Government Procurement System with Support of Development Gateway, Government of Italy and World Bank
-lede: The Government of Morocco has agreed to partner with the Development Gateway Foundation and the Government of Italy to deploy a new e-government system that will streamline public procurement processes, increase competitive bidding and save money for Moroccan taxpayers.
+excerpt: The Government of Morocco has agreed to partner with the Development Gateway Foundation and the Government of Italy to deploy a new e-government system that will streamline public procurement processes, increase competitive bidding and save money for Moroccan taxpayers.
 A letter of intent was signed today at the International